amandalin047/ERP_2023Fall/README.md

 ## Anaconda
 ### Intsall Anaconda
 Go to the [official Anaconda website](https://www.anaconda.com/download#downloads) and download the _Graphical Installer_ for your OS.
 This may take a while...
-Check off 3 of the 4 boxes as shown in the scrrenshot.
+Check off 3 of the 4 boxes as shown in the screenshot.
 Also, _make sure that there's no existing Python 3.11 on your device_ (you'll see a warning pop-up if this is the case).

 <img src="https://github.com/amandalin047/ERP_2023Fall/blob/installation/screenshots/screenshot4.png" alt="pyenv init" width=400>